-- It is connection less protocol because after connection is closed, server does not remember anything about client and client does not remember anything about server.
+- It is a connection-less protocol because after the connection is closed, the server does not remember anything about the client and the client does not remember anything about the server.

-- It is stateless protocol because both client and server does not expecting anything from each other but they are still able to communicate.
+- It is a stateless protocol because both client and server do not expect anything from each other but they are still able to communicate.

-- Memory usage and CPU usage are low because of less simultaneous connections.
+- Memory usage and CPU usage are low because of fewer simultaneous connections.

-- Since there are few TCP connections hence network congestion are less.
+- Since there are few TCP connections hence network congestion is less.

-- Since handshaking is done at initial connection stage, then latency is reduced because there is no further need of handshaking for subsequent requests.
+- Since handshaking is done at the initial connection stage, then latency is reduced because there is no further need for handshaking for subsequent requests.

-- The error can be reports without closing connection.
+- The error can be reported without closing the connection.

-- HTTP allows HTTP pipe-lining of request or response.
+- HTTP allows HTTP pipe-lining of requests or responses.

 - HTTP requires high power to establish communication and transfer data.

-- HTTP is less secure, because it does not uses any encryption method like https use TLS to encrypt normal http requests and response.
+- HTTP is less secure because it does not use any encryption method like HTTPS and use TLS to encrypt regular HTTP requests and response.

-- HTTP is not optimized for cellular phone and it is too gabby.
+- HTTP is not optimized for cellular phones and it is too gabby.

-- HTTP does not offer genuine exchange of data because it is less secure.
+- HTTP does not offer a genuine exchange of data because it is less secure.

-- Client does not close connection until it receives complete data from server and hence server needs to wait for data completion and cannot be available for other clients during this time.
+- The client does not close the connection until it receives complete data from the server; hence, the server needs to wait for data completion and cannot be available for other clients during this time.

 Feeling lost in OS, DBMS, CN, SQL, and DSA chaos?
 Our Complete Interview Preparation